ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/querying/choosing-query-range.dotnet.markdown

 // Results will include only time series entries within the specified range for employees from UK.
 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-* RQL queries can be run from the [query view](../../../studio/database/queries/query-view) in the Studio.
+* RQL queries can be executed from Studio's [query view](../../../studio/database/queries/query-view).
-  Using the Studio, you can use parameters in the following way for a clearer query.
+  Using Studio, you can apply parameters as follows for a clearer query.
   {CODE-BLOCK:sql}
 $from = "2020-05-17T00:00:00.0000000Z"
 $to = "2020-05-17T01:00:00.0000000Z"